-There is no shortage of articles and books on the best practices for using hashtags on different social media platforms like Instagram, Twitter, and Pinterest.
+There is no shortage of articles and books on the best practices for using hashtags on social media platforms like Instagram, Twitter, and Pinterest.
 And while there are several good reasons to use hashtags, it is essential to know when they don’t work on an Instagram post.
-It’s also important to know the different types of hashtags and how each of them performs.
+Knowing the different types of hashtags and how each performs is also important.

-This article will explore the main reasons why some of your Instagram hashtags are not working and how you can fix them.
+This article will explore why some of your Instagram hashtags are not working and how you can fix them.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy